PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Conv2D/DepthwiseConv2D followed by RELU, while the full historical unary, binary, and TransposeConv capability remains covered synthetically.
-The separate channel-one TransposeConv/Squeeze terminal helper matched zero in all 20 invocations and remains a distinct semantic family.
+The separate channel-one TransposeConv/Squeeze terminal helper matched zero in all 20 invocations and is implemented as a distinct semantic plan in the same op-family owner.

 Fifty-six focused tests cover all three producer types, all seven unary types, all six binary types in both operand positions, exact numerical equivalence,